aleda145/blog/content/posts/hello-world.md

 built one with React!
 It was quite enjoyable.
 For hosting a React app there are several free options.
 Like [Vercel](https://vercel.com/), [Netlify](https://www.netlify.com/) and [Render](https://render.com/).
-But I choose [Cloudflare Pages](https://pages.cloudflare.com/).
+But I chose [Cloudflare Pages](https://pages.cloudflare.com/).
 I don't see much difference between the mentioned alternatives.
 Since I'm already using Cloudflare's other services (DNS, R2) the choice was easy.
 (And I'm lazy).